|

 known as 'songbirds' and are grouped together in a single order on the basis of

-the arrangement of toes and leg musculature.
+the arrangement of their toe and leg musculature.
 Non-passerines comprise birds

 from 28 other orders in existence today.